symonk/Restpite/README.rst

 Restpite is a simple python based HTTP DSL for testing restful web services easily.
 Supporting both HTTP/1.1 and HTTP/2 with both a `sync`` and `async` capable client.
 Whether you are writing standalone scripts or end to end system tests for a restful web service, restpite is the library for you.
+Restpite makes assumptions based on HTTP RFC 7231 (https://tools.ietf.org/html/rfc7231)

 Features of restpite: